No matter your age, gender, or weight,

 - Frequently comments on or obsesses over food, calories, and fat

 - Excessive exercise or strict adherence to an exercise program

-- Excluding certain types of food from one’s diet, such as carbohydrates or foods high in saturated fat
+- Excluding specific types of food, such as carbohydrates or foods high in saturated fat

-Anorexia nervosa is similar to other eating disorders, like bulimia nervosa and binge eating, in that it is generally connected with a distorted body image and altered eating habits.
-Even if all the evidence points to the contrary, a person with anorexia nervosa, bulimia nervosa or a binge eating disorder will convince themselves that they are overweight.
+Anorexia nervosa is similar to other eating disorders, like bulimia nervosa and binge eating, in that it is common to have a distorted body image and altered eating habits.
+Even if all the evidence points to the contrary, a person with anorexia nervosa, bulimia nervosa, or binge eating disorder will convince themselves that they are overweight.
 No matter how much weight they lose, they will always think they have to lose more.

-However, anorexia is different from the other two because of the severe restriction of the amount of food consumed.
-People suffering from anorexia may go through periods of binge eating or purging, but these episodes may occur less often than with people suffering from a different disorder.
+However, anorexia is different from the other two because of the severe restriction of food consumed.
+People suffering from anorexia may go through periods of binge eating or purging, but these episodes may occur less often than people suffering from a different disorder.

-If you think you or a friend might have any one of these symptoms, there are options available to aid in reversing the disorder.
-Besides therapy—both group and personal—there are body image resources out there, such as eating disorder harm reduction, peer support groups, and involving your family or friends in your plan to maintain healthy eating patterns.
+If you think you or a friend might have any of these symptoms, there are options available to aid in reversing the disorder.
+Besides therapy—both group and personal—there are other resources out there, such as eating disorder harm reduction, peer support groups, and involving your family or friends in your plan to maintain healthy eating patterns.
 Going to an eating disorder treatment center may also be necessary.

-Your own personal body image may not be the only issue causing the disorder.
-Anorexia nervosa is a psychological disorder, which means treatment from a mental health professional may be necessary to address the root causes of the disorder, not just the effects.
+Your body image may not be the only issue causing the disorder.
+Anorexia nervosa is a psychological condition, which means treatment from a mental health professional may be necessary to address the root causes of the disorder, not just the effects.
 The sooner a person receives treatment, the easier it will be to recover.
-Also, the way that other people see a person takes a toll on how they see themselves.
-It is important to surround yourself with people who support you getting better.
+Additionally, how others see us can take a toll on how we see ourselves.
+It is vital to surround ourselves with people who support us in our recovery.